 How to Disconnect a Car Battery Prior to Replacing It

-If you have to remove your battery to replace it or to assess corrosion damage, it’s important to find out exactly how to disconnect car battery cables and clamps as safely as possible.
+If you have to remove your car battery to replace it or to assess corrosion damage, it’s important to find out exactly how to disconnect car battery cables and clamps as safely as possible.
 The battery will not present too many challenges in most cases, especially if it’s only 3-4 years old.
 Unless it was severely corroded, the process should be smooth and straightforward, and you won’t need to follow a lot of complicated instructions before getting the job done.
+Which battery is right for your vehcile.

 Suggested Equipment for Disconnection